RedVoxInc/redvox-python-sdk/docs/python_sdk/session_model/README.md

 ### Using SessionModel

 We recommend using the session model available from the cloud, as that provides the most updated models.
-Follow the instructions (TODO: LINK GOES HERE) to access the cloud's session models.
-If you only have access to local RedVox files, the SDK's SessionModel is ideal to use.
+Follow the [instructions to access the cloud's session models](https://github.com/RedVoxInc/redvox-python-sdk/tree/master/docs/python_sdk/cloud#retrieving-session-models).
+If you only have access to local RedVox files, the
+SDK's SessionModel is ideal to use.

 Please note that a local SessionModel is limited to the availability of your data, and may not accurately represent the